Rockdale County License Hearing Guide

 What It Is

-• Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is warranted, whereas a criminal trial requires proof "beyond a reasonable doubt."
+• Lower Burden of Proof: The burden of proof is lower than in criminal court.
+The DDS only needs to show by a preponderance of the evidence (more likely than not) that you violated Georgia's DUI laws.

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, photos of the scene, or medical records.
+• Gather Evidence: Gather any evidence that supports your case, such as witness statements, dashcam footage, or medical records.

-• Understand What You Can Challenge: You can challenge various aspects of the DUI arrest, including:
+• Understand What You Can Challenge: You can challenge various aspects of the arrest, including whether the officer had probable cause to stop you, whether the field sobriety tests were administered correctly, and whether the breathalyzer machine was properly calibrated.

 Possible Outcomes

-• Suspension Overturned: The hearing officer finds that the DDS did not meet its burden of proof, and your license will not be suspended.
+• Suspension Overturned: If the hearing officer finds that the DDS has not met its burden of proof, your license will not be suspended.

 Hardship/Restricted License in Georgia

-• Eligibility Requirements: To be eligible for a hardship license, you must typically meet certain requirements, such as completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+• Eligibility Requirements: To be eligible for a limited driving permit, you must meet certain requirements, such as enrolling in a DUI Alcohol or Drug Risk Reduction Course (DUI School) and installing an ignition interlock device (IID) in your vehicle (if required).

-• Costs and Application Process: The application process for a hardship license involves submitting an application to the DDS and paying a fee.
+• Costs and Application Process: The cost of a limited driving permit varies, and the application process involves submitting an application to the DDS and providing supporting documentation.

-• IID Requirement: You may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a hardship license, especially if your BAC was high or you have prior DUI convictions.
+• IID Requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a limited driving permit.

 Getting Your License Back